-Now, the last thing we want anyone to do is suddenly panic and take out a loan/re-mortgage the apartment/start selling their body, because that’s not what this is about.
+Now, the last thing we want anyone to do is suddenly panic and take out a loan/re-mortgage the apartment/sell an organ, because that’s not what this is about.
 You can plan and enjoy the most amazing wedding on almost any budget (get started on one with this guide).
 Weddings aren’t about flashing big bucks, they’re about joining families and celebrating with your loved ones.
 Remind yourself of this as often as you need to.
 And more tips on staying level headed during the planning process are here and here (you’re welcome).

 But these figures do highlight the fact that, in all honesty, your wedding will most probably make a dent on the savings.
 You know your budget and what you can afford better than anyone so spend your money the way you want to and don’t let anyone make you feel guilty.
 Don’t want a cake but want to fork out on a giant slippery slide?
 You have our support.
 Prefer to make a playlist than hire a live band?
 Whatever you wish.
 You do you.
 But read this before deciding!

 We thought it might be helpful if we shared some of our top ways to save money when planning a wedding.

 1) Have a small wedding party

 Always dreamed of having your six besties stand by you at the altar?
 That’s potentially 6 x $$ for hair and makeup, flowers, boutonnieres, tans, nails, clothes, gifts and accessories.
 Of course, these aren’t all necessities but generally, the bigger the bridal party, the bigger the cost.
 But is there a break down for who typically pays for what?
 Your wish is our command.